Uh oh…..so you’ve got a period lath and plaster ceiling that needs to come down hmm?

 - Electrical screwdrivers for removing old light fittings.

 Before you start please consider………”The mess”

 It gets messy?……Oh yeah.
 It gets really, really, really messy.
 Seriously, it makes so much dust that I recommend that you remove everything from the room and seal off the doors with masking tape before you start.
 Oh, and in case you were wondering, this kitchen was coming out.
 You can also just make out the trestles which, when coupled with scaffold battens made a perfect working platform for removing this high ceiling.

 All that mess comes from dust that accumulates on top of your old plasterwork and from within the plasterwork itself.
 The dust is very fine in particle size and it gets everywhere, really, I mean it, everywhere!

 If you have to sheet down some stuff, I would recommend that you include a polythene layer as the dust is often fine enough to go through the average dust sheet.
-Don’t ask me how I discovered that little gem!
+Don’t ask me how I discovered that little gem as a young apprentice!

 Once the room is cleared and sheeted down, including the floor, you may need to install your temporary lighting and remove any light fittings in the ceiling and make safe any wires that you disconnect (don’t forget to isolate the supply first!).
 Obviously if you tackle the job in broad daylight and there are windows……

 Bit obvious this one, but you should open any windows if you can and don’t forget your dust mask!